lewinl349/Github-Dashboard/README.md

 ## Instructions
 > [!IMPORTANT]
-> If you want to also display private repos, you need a Github API token with private repository read permissions.
+> If you want to also display private repos, you need a Github API token with Read-only access to: Content, Issues, Pull Requests.

 1. Clone repo `git clone https://github.com/lewinl349/Github-Dashboard.git`
 2. install required packages `npm install`